 Norges Bank Investment Management uses external investment managers to handle parts of the portfolio.
 Norges Bank Investment Management awards management mandates to organisations with expertise in clearly defined sectors, countries and/or regions.
-The fund's externally managed mandates had assets under management worth 322 billion kroner at the end of 2018.
+The fund's externally managed mandates had assets under management worth 389 billion kroner at the end of 2019.
 This was equivalent to 3.9 percent of the composite's total value.
-There were a total of 81 external mandates, all equity, managed by 70 different investment managers as at year-end 2018.
+There was a total of 83 external mandates, all equity, managed by 74 different investment managers as at year-end 2019.
 The graph below shows the composition of externally managed assets at each year-end since inception as well as its share of the composite's net asset value.
 The complete list of organisations managing assets on behalf of Norges Bank Investment Management is available on our website www.nbim.no.

 Since 1 January 2017, all the fund's investments, including the real estate investments, are measured against the assigned equity and fixed-income benchmark, and the strategic weights for the benchmark assigned by the Ministry of Finance were amended to 62.5 percent equity and 37.5 percent fixed income.
-From the same date, it is up to Norges Bank Investment Management to decide whether and how much to invest in unlisted real estate, within a limit of 7 percent of the fund.
 In a subsequent update to the mandate on 30 June 2017, the Ministry of Finance set a target for eventually moving the strategic benchmark weights to 70 percent for equity and 30 percent for fixed income.
+On 1 May 2019, the strategic benchmark weights were amended to 70 percent for equity and 30 percent for equ

 The equity part of the strategic benchmark index is composed on the basis of the FTSE Global All Cap Index.
 The benchmark is market capitalisation weighted with an additional layer of country factors applied to it.
 The equities in the benchmark index are assigned the following factors based on their country of origin: European developed markets excluding Norway 2.5, USA and Canada 1, other developed markets 1.5 and emerging markets 1.5.
 The allocation to countries and regions and the distinction between developed and emerging markets are based on the FTSE Global All Cap Index.
+New markets added to the FTSE Global All Cap Index from 1 January 2019 onwards are assigned a weight of 0.
 The benchmark is adjusted for the Norges Bank's tax position on dividends.
 Securities issued by companies excluded by Norges Bank pursuant to the guidelines for observation and exclusion from the Government Pension Fund Global are not included in the benchmark index for the equity portfolio.
-At year-end the equity benchmark consisted of 47 countries and around 7,700 securities.
+At year-end the equity benchmark consisted of 47 countries and around 8,600 securities.

 The fixed-income part of the strategic benchmark index consists of 70 percent government debt (nominal and inflation-linked government bonds, and including bonds issued by supranational organisations) and 30 percent corporate debt (corporate bonds, including covered bonds).
-The index consists of the Bloomberg Barclays Global Treasury, GDP weighted by country, the Bloomberg Barclays Global Inflation-Linked index (Series L), and the subgroup Supranational (within government related) in the Bloomberg Barclays Global Aggregate bond index for the government sector and all corporate bonds and sub group covered bonds within Bloomberg Barclays Global Aggregate limited to the currencies US dollars, Canadian dollars, euros, British pounds, Swedish kronor, Danish kroner and Swiss francs.
-The Bloomberg Barclays indices are not adjusted for withholding tax, but are adjusted for excluded companies/issuers.
-At year-end the benchmark consisted of 22 currencies and more than 14,000 securities.
+The index consists of the Bloomberg Barclays Global Treasury, GDP weighted by country, the Bloomberg Barclays Global Inflation-Linked index (Series L), and the subgroup Supranational (within government related) in the Bloomberg Barclays Global Aggregate bond index for the government sector and all corporate bonds and the subgroup covered bonds within Bloomberg Barclays Global Aggregate limited to the currencies US dollars, Canadian dollars, euros, British pounds, Swedish kronor, Danish kroner and Swiss francs.
+The Bloomberg Barclays indices are not adjusted for withholding tax but are adjusted for excluded companies/issuers.
+At year-end the benchmark consisted of 22 currencies and around 14,500 securities.